 It is important to rotate a suit, wearing it no more than once or twice a week.
 It should normally be purchased with a second pair of trousers in order to prolong their lifespan.
 At the end of each day, the suit should be allowed to breathe and this can be achieved by airing it outside of a cupboard at room temperature.
 A suit should be dry cleaned no more than once or twice a year, as the chemicals can shine and shrink the fabrics.
 An alternative to dry cleaning, is a steam press – this will clean the fibres and remove any creases from the suit.

-The fittings will take place at our Atelier in Kilburn, London.
+The fittings will take place at our shop in Pimlico, London.
 However we know how busy modern lives are and we are happy to travel to wherever suits you.
 Fittings at K&C are free however fittings elsewhere may incur a travel fee, calculated by distance.